 - A specific list of courses for which the student seeks to obtain credit with the number of credit hours for each course; and

-associate dean for academic affairs and/or the Academic Standards Committee, an official
+of the associate dean for academic affairs and/or the Academic Standards Committee,

-course description for a course may satisfy this requirement if a particular syllabus is
+an official course description for a course may satisfy this requirement if a particular

 Evaluation of Transfer Applications